trinhminhtriet/trinhminhtriet/resume/TrinhMinhTriet-Lead_Go_Web3.md

 - Understand and implement the (SDLC) phases including requirement analysis, design, development, testing, deployment, and maintenance.
 - Estimated project workload and timelines using Agile estimation techniques.
-- Wrote technical proposals and documentation for basic design and architecture design.
+- Wrote technical documentation for basic design and architecture design.
 - Build and lead a team of developers in designing, developing, and deploying scalable software solutions.
 - Design a logging and monitoring system that reduced incident response time.
 - Develop internal CLI tools for enhancing developer productivity.